scinode/scinode-editor/docs/source/develop/design_node.rst

             difference = input1 - input2
             return sum, difference

 It is important that we add this executor to a python package (or into a Python path), thus we could import it in our node.
-We can create own Python package, e.g. ``mynode``.
-Add the above executor file into this package, e.g. add into ``mynode.executors.sum_difference``.
+We can create own Python package, e.g. ``mypackage``.
+Add the above executor file into this package, e.g. add into ``mypackage.sum_difference``.